nais/azurerator/docs/lifecycle.md

 the `AzureAdApplication` when using the application in a Web API flow such as the OAuth 2.0 Client Credentials flow.

-Additionally, any users that should be able to log in to the application using the OpenID Connect flows must be explicitly assigned to the application through one of the groups defined in `Spec.Claims.Groups[]`.
+Additionally, any users that should be able to log in to the application using the OpenID Connect flows must be explicitly assigned to the application through one of the groups defined in `spec.claims.groups[]`.
 The user _must_ be a direct member of the group; assignment does not cascade to nested groups.

-If `Spec.Claims.Groups[]` is not defined, we fall back to assigning a single group (configured by the `azure.features.groups-assignment.all-users-group-id` flag) that should contain all users that should have access to the application by default.
-This behaviour can also be explicitly controlled by specifying the `Spec.AllowAllUsers` field.
+If `spec.claims.groups[]` is not defined, we fall back to assigning a single group (configured by the `azure.features.groups-assignment.all-users-group-id` flag) that should contain all users that should have access to the application by default.
+This behaviour can also be explicitly controlled by specifying the `spec.allowAllUsers` field.

 ### 1.9 Single-Page Applications

 Azure AD supports the [OAuth 2.0 Auth Code Flow with PKCE](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-overview) for logins from client-side/browser single-page-applications.
-However, the support for this must be explicitly enabled to avoid issues with CORS by setting `Spec.SinglePageApplication` to `true`.
+However, the support for this must be explicitly enabled to avoid issues with CORS by setting `spec.singlePageApplication` to `true`.

+### 1.10 Principal Assignment Required

+The `AppRoleAssignmentRequired` property denotes whether Azure AD should enforce/require that Azure AD principals are explicitly assigned to the `AzureAdApplication` when using the application in a Web API flow such as the OAuth 2.0 Client Credentials flow.

+`azure.features.app-role-assignment-required.enabled` sets the `AppRoleAssignmentRequired` property for the Service Principal.

+Defaults to `false`.

+Enabling this will also require the explicit assignment of any end-user that should be able to log in to the application - either directly or through a [group](#18-group-assignment).
+It will consequently also affect any use of the on-behalf-of flow - which involves end-users, and thus follows the same restriction as described for the login usecase.

 ## 2 Existing applications